kkcIT11/md102-kushal-tec-lab/Readme.md

 ## The scenario

-Kushaltec is a cloud-first Adelaide business of around 50 staff, with no on-premises servers.
+Kushaltec is a cloud-first Adelaide business, with no on-premises servers.
 The task: stand up and secure its entire endpoint environment from scratch.

 ## Progress